-High command prioritizes the destruction of all opposing forces over the capture of a minor objectives.
+High command prioritizes the destruction of all opposing forces over the capture of a minor objective.

-Major Victory! - a player's opponent has no units remaining on the board.

-Minor Victory - a player has taken and held the opponent's Objective for consecutive turns.
+- Major Victory! a player's opponent has no non-Crippled units remaining on the board. - Minor Victory a player has taken and held the opponent's Objective for consecutive turns.